OpenSourceRisk/Engine/ORE-SWIG/tutorials.03.build_windows.md

 If using the setup.py method, you would have to build ORE with cmake as demonstrated above, but, when configuring cmake, disable the SWIG build with:
 `-DORE_BUILD-SWIG=OFF`.
-Once ORE libraries have been built, below are the commands to build the ORESWIG Python wrapper and wheel using setup.py.
+Once ORE libraries have been built, below are the commands to build the ORESWIG Python wrapper using setup.py.
 If you do not require compression, then you can omit the `ORE_USE_ZLIB` environment variable.